coderefinery/git-intro/_episodes/01-motivation.md

 - Document/code is in one place, no need to email snapshots.
 - How can you use an old version?
 Possible to get old versions but in a much less useful way - snapshots of files, not directories.
-- What about if you want to work on multiple versions at the same time?
+- What if you want to work on multiple versions at the same time?
 Do you make a copy?
 How do you merge copies?
 - What if you don't have internet?